Authenticate with Google

 kubectl -n gloo-system port-forward svc/gateway-proxy 8080:80

-If you open your browser and navigate to http://localhost:8080/app you should see the following page (you might need to wait a minute for the containers to start):
+If you open your browser and navigate to http://localhost:8080/all-pets you should see the following text (you might need to wait a minute for the containers to start):

 Securing the Virtual Service